 Changing the suspension on a vehicle could be classed as a modification.
 This causes some concern for vehicle owners who may want to do this in regards to the effect it will have on the vehicle warranty.
 There are people who have a desire to use one of the suspension modification kits that provide lifts.
 It creates a grey area when it comes to the warranty.

-To begin with, the vehicle owner is protected under the Consumer Protection Acts.
+To begin with, the vehicle owner is protected under the Consumer Protection Act.
 But, there could be some issues that are created as a result of the suspension modification.
 It could be that the modification of the suspension creates undue wear and tear on the other vehicle components.
 If the warranty provider can prove that this has taken place, then it could void the warranty on the suspension, plus the parts that it has affected.
 At the same time, the warranty could not be voided on those parts that were not affected that are covered under warranty.

 Does Modifying the Cold Air Intake Void the Warranty?

-Some vehicle owners believe that modifying the cold air intake will improve the engine performance.
+Some vehicle owners believe that modifying the cold air intake will improve engine performance.
 There may be some concern by the vehicle owners whether this will void the warranty.
-Again what it is going to come down to is making sure that that reliable parts are used and that the modifications are done properly.
+Again what it is going to come down to is making sure that reliable parts are used and that the modifications are done properly.
 If the modification causes any damage to other parts of the vehicle, then those affected parts could be voided under warranty coverage.

 Does Tuning Outside of the Dealership Void the Warranty?

 Tuning is the regular maintenance that is required for the vehicle.
 Many vehicle owners are under the impression that the tuning must be done at the dealership to keep the warranty intact.
 This is not true, but there can be some risks associated with having the tuning done outside of the dealership with respect to the warranty.
-Sometimes during a tuning, it is discovered that a repair is needed.
+Sometimes during tuning, it is discovered that a repair is needed.
 Perhaps one that is covered under warranty.
 The independent mechanic doing the tuning has to be aware of the maintenance schedule that is part of the warranty conditions.
 The mechanic should be provided with the tuning checklist that is outlined under the warranty, so they can comply with this.

 What it comes down to is that in most cases only parts of a warranty may be voided if there is clear evidence that a modification or having work performed outside of a dealer has caused vehicle problems.
 Then only those parts that have been affected can be excluded by the warranty.
 Warranty providers have extensive ways of doing vehicle inspections to help determine if a modification has affected various parts of a vehicle.
-However, they must be able to provide the proof before they can void any part of the warranty.
+However, they must be able to provide a proof before they can void any part of the warranty.